evandroforks/SublimePackageDefault/README.md

 # License

-All the files on this repository are Copyrighted for Jon Skinner @ SUBLIME HQ PTY LTD, and were downloaded from https://www.sublimetext.com/3dev and with the following https://www.sublimetext.com/eula `End User License Agreement`:
+Almost all files on this repository are Copyrighted for Jon Skinner @ SUBLIME HQ PTY LTD, and were downloaded from https://www.sublimetext.com/3dev and with the following https://www.sublimetext.com/eula `End User License Agreement`: